NCPA Conferences

 Conference Structure

-Each university fields 1–4 teams (4–6 players each).
-Conferences consist of 4–9 nearby schools for easy travel.
+Each school’s club fields 1–4 teams (4–6 players each).
+Conferences consist of a minimum of 4 schools.

 League Style Play

-Conferences let schools compete locally, build momentum, and prep for Nationals.
+Conferences let schools compete locally, build momentum, and prep for Regionals and Nationals.
 Each acts as a regional season league — simple, accessible, and competitive.

-• Each school plays every other school once
+• Each school plays every other school in their conference once.

 Game Order